-- 5 Figure 1 shows a time snapshot of the cumulus field and selected time-dependent trajectories (red).
+Figure 1 shows a time snapshot of the cumulus field and selected time-dependent trajectories (red).
 From our 2.7 million parcel trajectories we selected about 340,000 that make contact with a cloud for further investigation.
+This number was chosen as it provides us with a statistically steady result, and a number of parcels that could still be handled in a finite amount of time in the post processing.

+Figure 1.
+Time snapshot of the BOMEX shallow cumulus cloud field.
+Displayed is q_c and selected parcel trajectories (red).

-This number was chosen as it provides us with a statistically representative result, and a number of parcels that could still be handled in a finite amount of time in the post processing. - The effect of 1D and 3D thermal radiation on the growth of cloud droplets depends (among other factors) on the length of time that a droplet is exposed to thermal cooling (in other words, that a droplet is located close to cloud edges/cloud top) and the strength of the cooling.
-Harrington et al. (2000) found that droplets have to spend about 10 min in a cooling area to experience a noticeable effect on the droplet size distribution.
-We therefore first investigated different properties of our trajectories: - In-cloud residence time - Time spent in the vicinity of cloud edges/tops - For the cloud residence time, we used a threshold of 0.01 gkg-1 to separate between cloudy and cloud free areas.
-We then traced among our 340,000 parcel the time periods during which a parcel stays in a cloud.
-Inevitably, a parcel can contact a cloud more than once, in which case, the hits were counted as multiple events.
-Figure 2 shows a histogram of the time that our parcels spend in clouds.
-Most of the parcels spend less than 15 min in a cloud, but we also find some rather long periods of more than 25 min.
-This is in agreement with former results (e.g. Jiang et al. (2010)). - The time at cloud side was estimated by a) setting the same threshold for $q_c$ (0.01 gkg-1) and additionally setting four different thresholds in terms of heating rates (-4 Kd-1, -10 Kd-1, -20 Kd-1, -100 Kd-1) for 1D and 3D thermal radiation.
-Again, multiple hits were possible for each parcel trajectory.
-The histograms are shown in Fig. 3.
-1D (blue) and 3D (orange) thermal radiative transfer simulations show that most of the parcels spend less than 5 min in a certain cloud volume encompassing a cooling threshold.
-For the $100 \text{ Kd}^{-1}$ threshold, no parcel exceeds 3 minutes.
-However, there are some parcels which spend
+The effect of 1D and 3D thermal radiation on the growth of cloud droplets depends (among other factors) on the length of time that a droplet is exposed to thermal cooling (in other words, that a droplet is located close to cloud edges/cloud top) and the strength of the cooling.
+Harrington et al. (2000) found that droplets have to spend about 10 min in a cooling area to experience a noticeable effect in the droplet size distribution.
+We therefore first investigated different properties of our trajectories:

+- In-cloud residence time - Time spent in the vicinity of cloud edges/tops

 Figure 2.
 Histogram of the time that parcels spend in a cloud.
-For the sampling of the data, a threshold of $0.01 \text{ g kg}^{-1}$ of the $q_c$ was used to separate cloudy from non-cloudy regions.
+For the sampling of the data, a threshold of 0.01 gkg-1 of the q_c was used to separate cloudy from non-cloudy regions.